 Law firms may require apprentices to remain employed at the firm for a set period of time, while other may give you the option to apply elsewhere – for example, if there’s another firm with a practice area you’re interested in.

-You can’t become a barrister with an apprenticeship at the moment, because there are only law apprenticeships for solicitors, paralegals and chartered legal executives.
+You can’t become a barrister with an apprenticeship at the moment – the only law apprenticeships that exist so far are targeted at solicitors, paralegals and chartered legal executives.

 To become a barrister, you will still have to complete a qualifying law degree, undertake the Bar Training Course and complete a pupillage.